project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/154-kelly-price-on-why-we-should-focus-on-nitrogen-not-carbon-and-work-with-banks.md

 ---
-title: 154 Kelly Price on why we should focus on nitrogen not carbon and work with banks
+title: 154 Kelly Price On Why We Should Focus On Nitrogen Not Carbon And Work With Banks
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-03-01)